Singulink/Singulink.UI/README.md

 | **Singulink.UI.Tasks** | Public | [![View nuget package](https://img.shields.io/nuget/v/Singulink.UI.Tasks.svg)](https://www.nuget.org/packages/Singulink.UI.Tasks/) |
 | **Singulink.UI.Xaml.WinUI** | Public | [![View nuget package](https://img.shields.io/nuget/v/Singulink.UI.Xaml.WinUI.svg)](https://www.nuget.org/packages/Singulink.UI.Xaml.WinUI/) |

-Libraries may be in any of the following states:
+Libraries may be in the following states:
-- Internal: Source code (and possibly a nuget package) is available to the public but the library is intended to be used internally until further development.
+- Internal: Source code (and possibly a nuget package) is available but the library is intended for internal use at this time.
-- Preview: The library is available for public preview but the APIs may not be fully documented and the API surface is subject to change without notice.
+- Preview: Library is available for public preview but the APIs may not be fully documented and the API surface is subject to change without notice.
-- Public: The library is intended for public use with a fully documented and stable API surface.
+- Public: Library is intended for public use with a fully documented and stable API surface.

 You are free to use any libraries or code in this repository that you find useful and feedback/contributions are welcome regardless of library state.